The Dynamic Of Faith

 How to Know God Hears Your Prayer

-According to 1 John 5:15, “If we know that he hears us,” then we have the confidence that “we have what we asked of him.”
+According to First John 5:15, "If we know that He hears us," then we have the confidence that "we have what we asked of Him."
 But how can you have this knowledge, which is such a key condition of seeing prayer answered?

 1. You have the assurance that God is a prayer-hearing God.
-David prayed with the assurance, “The Lord will hear when I call to him” (Ps.
+David prayed with the assurance, "The Lord will hear when I call to Him" (Psa.
 4:3).
-Micah testified, “As for me, I watch in hope for the Lord, I wait for God my Savior; my God will hear me” (Mic.
+Micah testified, "As for me, I keep watch for the Lord, I wait in hope for God my Savior; my God will hear me" (Mic.
 7:7).
 This assurance upheld Moses, the prophets, and the heroes of faith of all ages.
 God always hears us!
 Such faith anchors your soul, fires prayer passion, and puts unwavering determination into your will.

 2. You may know that you are asking in accord with God’s will.
-Some prayers are always according to His will—the salvation of the sinner (2 Peter 3:9), the blessing and revival of the church, the glorifying of God’s name.
-I call these “always prayers.”
-But there are some prayers we are not sure of—the healing of a particular sick person at a particular time, God’s prospering a particular activity at a particular time (James 4:15).
+Some prayers are always according to His will – the salvation of the sinner (2 Pet.
+3:9), the blessing and revival of the church, the glorifying of God’s name.
+I call these "always prayers."
+But there are some prayers we are not sure of – the healing of a particular sick person at a particular time, God’s prospering a particular activity at a particular time (Jas.
+4:15).

 3. At times you know because of an inner assurance.
 This sense is based upon God’s clear guidance, answered prayer providence in a related aspect of the situation, or a deep inner peace in regard to that for which you pray.

 God grants a special inner assurance in your heart when you have been prevailing in prayer.
-Some people call this experience “praying through.”
+Some people call this experience "praying through."
 Sometimes this assurance comes after long prayer or united prayer by several of God’s children.
 Perhaps after hours or days of prayer, the Holy Spirit suddenly reveals that God has granted the request.
-It is as if God said in clear tones, “Your prayer is heard, and your request is granted.”
-Such assurance is the experience of “most men to whom prayer is the basis of their life. . . .
-It occurs again and again.”
-Goforth of China testified to the same clear assurances.4
+It is as if God said in clear tones, "Your prayer is heard, and your request is granted."
+Such assurance is the experience of "most men to whom prayer is the basis of their life….
+It occurs again and again."
+Goforth of China testified to the same clear assurances.

-Luther said of this assurance that though he did not understand it, “Sounding from above and ringing in my ears I hear what is beyond the thought of man.”5
+Luther said of this assurance that though he did not understand it, "Sounding from above and ringing in my ears I hear what is beyond the thought of man."

-– Taken from the book Mighty Prevailing Prayer, by Wesley L. Duewel, Copyright © 1990 by Wesley L. Duewel.
+– Quoted from the book Mighty Prevailing Prayer, by Wesley L. Duewel.
+Copyright © 1990 by Wesley L. Duewel.
 Used by permission of the Duewel Literature Trust, Inc., Greenwood, Indiana.
 Dr. Duewel’s books may be purchased by calling (317) 881-6755, ext.
 361.